-Step 1 Please email the Director of Field Education to inform you that you have completed your interviews and have accepted a field placement.
+Step Please email the Director of Field Education to inform that you have completed your interviews 1 and have accepted a field placement.
 Please provide the name of the agency and the name of the field instructor(supervisor).
-Step 2 Login to Tevera to complete the Confirmation of Field Form Go to site Placements.
-Open Your Site Confirmation Form can be found there Confirm Your Field Instructor by selecting from the drop down menu If your Field Instructor(supervisor) name is not in Tevera, please inform the Director of Field Education Field Education If a field instructor(supervisor) has yet to be determined, please inform the Director of Field Education If the identified field instructor(supervisor) changes by the start of the academic year, please inform the Director of Field Education YOUR FIELD INSTRUCTOR(Supervisor) MUST BE AN MSW WITH 2 YEARS POST MASTERS EXPERIENCE Step 3 To complete the form, you will need to know who will be your actual field instructor (MSW with 2 years post master's experience).
+Step Login to Tevera to complete the Confirmation of Field Form 2 Go to site Placements.
+Open Your Site Confirmation Form can be found there Confirm Your Field Instructor by selecting from the drop down menu If your Field Instructor(supervisor) name is not in Tevera, please inform the Director of Field Education If a field instructor(supervisor) has yet to be determined, please inform the Director of Field Education If the identified field instructor(supervisor) changes by the start of the academic year, please inform the Director of Field Education YOUR FIELD INSTRUCTOR(Supervisor) MUST BE AN MSW WITH 2 YEARS POST MASTERS EXPERIENCE Step 3 To complete the form you will need to know who will be your actual field instructor (MSW with 2 years post masters experience).
 If the agency will assign an MSW other than the person who will supervise you daily, please inform the Director of Field Education.
 Both individuals should have a Tevera account.
-If the person supervising you does not have an MSW with 2 years post master's experience, please indicate that on the confirmation form.
+If the person supervising you does not have an MSW with 2 years post masters experience, please indicate that on the confirmation form.
 The University will provide the required supervision for a limited number of students.
 Those students who will require this from the University are to register for the field class taught by Prof. Yolanda Harris.
-Prof Harris will serve as your field liaison and will provide weekly contact to provide the required MSW perspective to your placement.
-THERE MUST STILL BE AN IDENTIFIED FIELD INSTRUCTOR(SUPERVISOR) AT THE FIELD PLACEMENT WHO WILL ULTIMATELY GUIDE THE LEARNING EXPERIENCE.

-Step 4 Please ask the agency for a written description of your role, activities, and responsibilities.
-You will need this information to actively engage in the required Summer Field Institute 4-hour session.
+Prof Harris will serve as your field liaison and will provide weekly contact to provide the required MSW prospective to your placement.
+THERE MUST STILL BE AN IDENTIFIED FIELD INSTRUCTOR(SUPEVISOR) AT THE FIELD PLACEMENT WHO WILL ULTIMATELY GUIDE THE LEARNING EXPERIENCE.
+Step Please ask the agency for a written description of your role, activities and responsibilities.
+You will 4 need this information to actively engage in the required Summer Field Institute 4 hour session.
 We will begin to structure a draft of your learning plan therefore knowledge about possible activities will be key in this process.
-Step 3 The Field Director/Ms. Godbold will send a letter to the agency that confirms on our end the plan Step 3 The field birector/wis.
-Godboid will selld a letter to the agency that committe our our end the plan Step 3 for you to begin placement there.
-This letter will include a save the date as well for the August Step 3
+Step 3 The Field Director/Ms. Godbold will send a letter to agency that confirms on our end the plan for you to begin placement there.
+This letter will include a save the date as well for the August Field Instructor Orientation.
+This letter also informs them about use of electronic based learning plans, the summer institute for students etc.